Indra-db/Flecs-Rust/README.md

 If you want to showcase your project, feel free to open a PR to add it to the list.

 * [Hyperion]: It switched from using Envio ECS to Flecs, with great performance improvements.
+It's quest is to break the world record minecraft event of 10000 players.
     <img src="assets/hyperion.png" alt="hyperion" width="600"/>

 ## Acknowledgements